Xenophobia in the United States

 Cartoon from Puck, August 9, 1899 by J. S. Pughe.
 Uncle Sam sees hyphenated voters and asks, "Why should I let these freaks cast whole ballots when they are only half Americans?"

 Xenophobia in the United States is the fear or hatred of any cultural group in the United States that is perceived as being foreign or strange or un-American.
 It expresses a conflict between an ingroup and an outgroup and may manifest as suspicion by one of the other's activities, and beliefs and goals.
 It includes a desire to eliminate their presence, and fear of losing national, ethnic, or racial identity and is often closely linked to racism and discrimination.

 This has resulted in discriminatory laws, such as the internment of Japanese Americans during World War II, restrictions on immigration policies and other actions including violence.

 Anti-Catholic xenophobia

-During the 1700s and 1800s, many states in the United States allowed non-citizens to vote.
+During the 18th and 19th centuries, many states in the United States allowed non-citizens to vote.
 Anti-Irish Catholic sentiment and anti-German Catholic sentiment following the War of 1812 and intensifying again in the 1840s lead many states, particularly in the Northeast, to amend their constitutions to prohibit non-citizens from voting.
 States that banned non-citizen voting during this time included New Hampshire in 1814, Virginia in 1818, Connecticut in 1819, New Jersey in 1820, Massachusetts in 1822, Vermont in 1828, Pennsylvania in 1838, Delaware in 1831, Tennessee in 1834, Rhode Island in 1842, Illinois in 1848, Ohio and Maryland in 1851, and North Carolina in 1856.

 California gold rush

 In the years of 1849 and 1850 Chileans were particularly targeted by Anglos during the California gold rush.
 Anti-Chilean violence stated in the mines but spread later to the towns and cities.

+Hostility toward foreign miners during the Gold Rush was also reflected in discriminatory legislation such as the Foreign Miners' Tax Act of 1850, which imposed fees on non-citizen miners.

+The rapid influx of migrants from the United States and abroad made California’s mining regions highly diverse during the Gold Rush, with miners arriving from Latin America, China, Europe, and other regions.
+This diversity contributed to tensions and frequent conflicts among different groups of miners, as competition for access to gold intensified.
+Contemporary accounts note that American miners often attempted to exclude foreign miners from productive claims, contributing to patterns of hostility and discrimination in mining areas.

+Chinese immigrants who arrived during the Gold Rush also faced discrimination, exclusion, and hostility, including harassment and episodes of violence, and were often confined to abandoned mining claims while being subjected to discriminatory taxation.
+Chinese immigrants were favored as hired laborers because of their work ethic, which later contributed to a ten-year suspension of Chinese immigration with the passing of the Chinese Exclusion Act of 1882.